danielfoglio/fretes/am-dj-persistent/README.md

 If you are running on Google Container engine, or possibly AWS, an ingress will already be present as part of the environment.

+# Seeing the results
+The example as is- assumes openam is at http://openam.example.com:80/openam

+Add the IP of your ingress to your /etc/hosts

+If you are on Kube-solo-osx you can find your IP by bringing up the "fleet-ui" in the menu - and looking at the IP.
+You can also ssh into the VM and do an ifconfig -a to get eth0

 # Todo